ejonokuchi/flask-demo/README.md

 ## Deploy via GCP App Engine

-The persitent way to make your demo public.
+The slightly fussier, but persistent way to deploy the demo.

 If you aren't already set up on GCP, first follow [this guide](https://cloud.google.com/appengine/docs/standard/python3/quickstart) to set up a Project, enable the Cloud Build API, and install the Google Cloud CLI.